s4002155/CCS_Blog/posts/first-blog-post.md

 # How might I use for loops to create a grid?

-![screenshot of existing code](/240306_first_post/existing_code.png)
+![screenshot of existing code](/240306_first_post/existing_code.png) I started with the code from the sketch that I created in class to use the for loop.

-![Adjusted the scale of the square](/240306_first_post/scale_adjustment.png)
+![Adjusted the scale of the square](/240306_first_post/scale_adjustment.png) The code for the sketch created in class was created so that the scale of the square is adjusted according to frameCount.

+However, to create a grid, I need squares with a fixed scale, so the first thing I did was change the scale of the squares to **70**.

 ![Referenced Resources](/240306_first_post/resource.png)